qwo/build-a-db/content/using_c/_index.md

 weight: 20
 ---

+-- *Based on the material from [CStack's write a SQlit3 clone scratch](https://cstack.github.io/db_tutorial/) f

 - What format is data saved in? (in memory and on disk)
 - When does it move from memory to disk?
 - Why can there only be one primary key per table?